As Mozambique Counts Ballots, The Results Are Already Disputed - UrduPoint

 There were widespread claims of fraud in favour of Frelimo after the 2019 presidential elections and 2023 municipal vote, which resulted in clashes with several people killed.

-Early and unverified tallies on social networks also claimed to show success for Frelimo and Mondlane, who is popularly known by his first name.
+Early and unverified tallies on social networks also claimed to show success for Frelimo and Mondlane.

 "But what matters are not the trends from the poll but what the electoral commission will say," said researcher Borges Nhamirre from the Institute for Security Studies based in South Africa.

-The candidate could however overtake Renamo as the main opposition, even if Frelimo was unlikely to allow a second round of voting, Nhamirre added.
+The candidate could however overtake Renamo as the main opposition, even if Frelimo is unlikely to allow a second round of voting, Nhamirre added.

-While no major incidents were reported on voting day, election observers noted several irregularities including voters seen with two ballot papers and opposition observers barred from entering some polling stations.

-"It's now that the fraud is going to start, with the progressive posting of results," said one analyst on condition of anonymity.

 Recent Stories